paolodelia99/computational-linear-algebra-js/README.md

     - [x] compile js in prev version using babel
     - [x] build npm package
     - [ ] better documentation
+        - [ ] add squeeze function to the matrix class
     - [ ] include in the coverage the methods that uses dependencies methods (parallel multiplication)
     - [ ] Compatible with Typescript
     - [x] Test with Browser stack